 Unfortunately, the answer is not so simple.
 Workers' compensation laws are very complex and it is sensible to work with an experienced Columbus workers compensation attorney.
 It really does depend on your individual situation.
 Please call our office at (614) 334-4649.

 What kind of injuries are covered by workers’ compensation?

 In Ohio, workers’ compensation covers physical injuries sustained in the course of and arising out of employment.
 Pre-existing physical conditions substantially aggravated by a work injury/incident may also be covered.
-Psychiatric/psychological conditions that develop from or, if pre-existing, are substantially aggravated by physical injuries are covered as well.
+Psychiatric/psychological conditions that develop from or, if pre-existing, are substantially aggravated by physical injuries are also covered.
 Ohio is one of a minority of states that does NOT recognize as compensable psychiatric/psychological conditions that develop without a corresponding physical injury.

 Do I need an attorney for my workers’ comp case in Columbus?

-Not all claims involve serious injuries and certainly, not all claims need attorney involvement.
+Not all claims involve serious injuries and not all claims need attorney involvement.
 If an injury is relatively minor, requiring maybe a trip to the emergency room and a stitch or two with no residual impairment, it may go through without a hitch.
-It’s likely you will want to talk with a Columbus attorney who specializes in workers’ compensation claims if your injury is serious if it will likely involve lost-time from work and/or is being contested by your employer and/or the BWC.
+It’s likely you will want to talk with a Columbus attorney who specializes in workers’ compensation claims if your injury is serious, will likely involve lost-time from work, and/or is being contested by your employer and/or the BWC.
 Learn more

 How do I claim workers' compensation in Columbus?